raphCode/master-thesis-muzero/discussion.typ

 These chance events come in the form of updating the car spawn counts, there are 4 chance events per round with up to 5 distinct chance outcomes.

+The best score on this map with the chosen parameters is roughly 80-90 as achieved by human !pls.
 Overall, I am satisfied with the results.
 They serve as an proof of concept for my proposed !mp extension of !mz and indicate that it is capable of learning.